 4.More fruit and vegetables please!
 Grapes, leek and strawberries are excellent at supporting Kidney health.
 Other great boosts to your Kidney function include cooked kidney beans, walnuts, brown rice and warming casseroles.

 5.Make time to rest and to recharge: An excess of any activity is bad for your health.
 Excessive physical exertion, such as walking while carrying a heavy load or standing up for long periods places undue strain upon your Kidneys.
 It’s not a coincidence that the lower back area where Kidneys are stored is also the location of the most common type of back pain caused by strenuous activity.
 Protect them by avoiding too much physical strain at work and home and make time to rest.
 Your Kidneys will thank you for this.

 Herbs for Kidney Health

 In Chinese Medicine, herbs are used as a natural means to prevent damage to your Kidneys and provide a tonic that helps to optimise their function.
 Some excellent Kidney tonics include:

-Kidney Maintenance.
-This expert Kidney tonic is ideal to add to your daily routine.
-It supports the overall health of your Kidneys and helps deal with symptoms arising from Kidney deficiency including fertility, unexplained pain, hormone imbalances, cold hand and feet and low energy.
+Kidney Maintenance by GinSen are expertly formulated Kidney tonic supplements, supports kidneys overall health and helps with symptoms arising from deficiency in the kidneys including, fertility, unexplained pain, hormone imbalance, cold hand and feet, low energy.

-Yin Maintenance is a multipurpose herbal food supplement and a popular Yin tonic that can be added to your daily routine to help with issues arising from Yin deficiencies such as hormonal imbalance, fertility concerns and sleeping difficulty.
-Yin Maintenance provides moisture and cooling effects on the body and helps to eliminate toxic body heat.
+Yin Maintenance by GinSen are multipurpose herbal food supplements.
+A popular Yin tonic that can be added to your daily routine to help with issues arising from Yin deficiencies such as hormonal imbalance, fertility concerns and sleeping difficulty.

 Acupuncture for Kidney Health